mrcybercat/internship-entry-assessment/programming-test.md

         print("-----")
 ```
 Bellow is the same solutions in Java, (another note  is that the boundaries of the random number are not defined explicitly,
-and I assume both boundaries to be exclusive)
+and I assume both boundaries to be exclusive).
 ```java
 import java.util.Random;
 class Main {